How We Build Stunning Off-Road Environments for the SCANeR Driving Simulator: Part Three

 In our previous blog, we explored the creation of a great-looking scene in Unreal Engine.
 Now we move on to the final stage: making it work in the SCANeR simulator.

-Working with SCANer
+Working with SCANeR

 So now we’ve got our scene looking great in Unreal Engine, we need to get it working with SCANeR.
 There are a few stages to this.